karpatic/ipynb2web/docusaurus/docs/overview/faq.md

 ### How does ipynb2web handle Markdown and code cells?

+Add YAML to the top of your docs to pass it on as metadata.
 Markdown cells support footnotes, breakouts, and HTML embedding.
 Code cells can be processed with flags for specific behaviors like collapsing, hiding, or executing JavaScript/HTML.

-### What are some key commands in the ipynb2web CLI?

-- Convert notebooks to JSON: `ipynb2web DirectoryName "custom/SAVETO/path/" "custom/FROM/path/"`
-- Generate a sitemap: `ipynb2web sitemap "custom/sitemap/path.txt"`
-- Create audio assets: `ipynb2web audio "custom/SAVETO/path/" "custom/FROM/path/"`

-## Troubleshooting

 ### What if my notebook isn't converting properly?